 The basic concept of a top of coal detection system relies upon the generation of an electric field around the drill bit.
 The electric field is then used to sense and measure the overburden and coal seam during routine drilling operations.

 The system can be retro fitted to a standard rotary air blast drill rig and a future system could compile a three-dimensional map of the bench in real-time.

 - Increased production by reducing damage to coal from blasting

 - Increase knowledge of overburden strata to inform better blast design

-- Provides information that will assist with drill automation
+- Assists with drill automation

 - Integration with other coal dilution technologies such as blast-hole slotting